 This recipe and method are for a pork butt or pork shoulder.
 If you have a pork loin, get instructions for how to cook it in the Instant Pot over here.
 If you have a pork tenderloin, get instructions for cooking it in the Instant Pot here.

 The cut referred to as a butt roast or Boston Butt is actually from the front of a pig.
 The shoulder area to be exact.
-The shoulder is divided into two cuts the top rectangular part and the lower triangular part.
+The shoulder is divided into two cuts the top rectangular part (called the butt) and the lower triangular part (usually just called a shoulder roast).

 Historically, the top rectangular portion was a less popular cut.
 Butchers in colonial New England took these less popular cuts and packed them in wooden barrels for storage and transportation.
 The barrels used were called butts.
 So now you know.
 Interesting, right?

 Now on to an easy and relatively quick recipe for pork roast.
 I know, this sounds a bit like an oxymoron.
-Pork shoulder roasts generally benefit from long cooking times.
+Pork shoulder roasts and pork butt roasts generally benefit from long cooking times.
 With the introduction of the Instant Pot, an updated electric pressure cooker, that has all changed.
 In about an hour you can have a fork-tender pork roast on the table.

 There are three things that I really love about cooking a pork roast in my Instant Pot (this is the one that I have).